 Pulled Hamstring Prevention & Treatment

 A hamstring injury is a tear or strain to the tendons or large muscles on the back of the thigh.
 Often referred to as a pulled hamstring, it is a common injury in athletes and can occur in different severities.
 There are three grades of hamstring tears: grade one is a mild strain or muscle pull, grade two is a partial muscle tear, and grade three is a complete muscle tear.
 A hamstring injury can occur when any of the muscles or tendons are stretched beyond their limit.
-They often occur during sudden, explosive movements, such as sprinting, jumping, or lunging, but they can also occur more gradually.
+They often occur during sudden, explosive movements, such as sprinting, jumping, or lunging.
+However, they can also occur more gradually if not treated appropriately upon initial injury.

 To avoid a hamstring strain there are multiple steps you can take: